 FAST Freedom Program Director

-Over the last 25 years, I have had the privilege of working with and learning from hundreds of food hypersensitivity clients.
-My passion is creating engaging online programs to help clients heal their relationship with food, expand their diet and find peace with their sensitivities.
+Over the last 25 years, I have had the privilege of working with and learning from hundreds of food sensitivity clients.
+My passion is creating engaging online programs to help clients that are struggling with restricted eating to make peace with food and expand their diet.

 Judy April, MA, RD